tfpk/lifetimekata/exercises/03_lifetime_elision/README.md

 # }
 ```

+Remember that it (generally
+{{footnote: this is possible with static types, like string literals, but we'll cover those later}}
-Remember that it (generally) isn't possible to create a reference and pass it out of a
+) isn't possible to create a reference and pass it out of a
 function if it wasn't given to you.
 If you're giving it away, but you created it, who
 owns the underlying data?

-(footnote: this is possible with static types, like string literals, but we'll cover those later)

 For this reason, if you only have one reference in your parameters, the only reference you
 could return is that one -- so the lifetime of your parameter has to be the same as